mepro123/TDetect/README.md

 # TDetect v1.0

-## Requirements for Installation (Video):
-- Python packages:
-  opencv-python, torch, torchvision, torchaudio
-  Install with:
-  pip install opencv-python torch torchvision torchaudio

-- Seaborn:
-  Install with:
-  pip install seaborn

-- Ultralytics:
-  Install with:
-  pip install ultralytics

-  ## Requirements for Installation (Real Time):
+## Installation Requirements

+### For Video Processing:
-- Python packages:
+Install the following Python packages:

-  opencv-python, torch, torchvision, torchaudio
-  Install with:
-  pip install opencv-python torch torchvision torchaudio
+pip install opencv-python torch torchvision torchaudio seaborn ultralytics

-- Seaborn:
-  Install with:
-  pip install seaborn

-- Ultralytics:
-  Install with:
-  pip install ultralytics

-- mss:
-  Install with:
-  pip install mss

-- PyQt5:
-  Install with:
-  pip install PyQt5 mss torch torchvision

-- pywin32:
-  Install with:
+### For Real-Time Processing:
+Install all packages for video processing plus these additional ones:

-  pip install pywin32
+pip install mss PyQt5 pywin32

+---

-## To install, run the above commands in your Command Prompt.
+Note: Run the above commands in your Command Prompt or terminal to set up TDetect properly.